popo0219/langchain-telegrambot/README.md

 ```

 7. Start chatting with your bot!

-## License
-This project is licensed under the MIT [License](https://github.com/shamspias/langchain-telegram-gpt-chatbot/blob/main/LICENSE.txt).
-See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests to improve the chatbot's functionality, performance, or documentation.